philnewm/ansible-articles/ansible_molecule/getting_started/Ansible Molecule using Vagrant & Virtualbox.md

 ### Provision a service
 ---
 After setting up this vagrant instance successfully it is now time to make it do something using Ansible as its provisioner.
-We will use these tasks so set up an apache web-server.
+We will use these tasks so set up an Apache web-server.
 This is just a very basic example for demonstration.

 ```reference